-These COVID-19-focused provincial government actions and initiatives to date have been effective.
-It is Council's hope that what we have learned and created out of necessity to address pandemic needs can be built upon during and after COVID-19 recovery.
+As you know, these COVID-19-focused provincial government actions and initiatives to date have been effective.
+It is Council's hope that what we have learned and created out of necessity to address pandemic needs can be built upon during and after COVID-19 recovery, including a return to large-scale supportive housing arrangements for people living with a mental illness, such as a revived facility at Riverview.

-Complementing the actions of the Government of British Columbia, the Canadian Mortgage and Housing Corporation's National Housing Strategy's vision is that "Canadians have access to affordable housing that meets their needs.
+The Canadian Mortgage and Housing Corporation's National Housing Strategy's vision is that "Canadians have access to affordable housing that meets their needs.
 Affordable housing is a cornerstone of sustainable, inclusive communities and a Canadian economy where we can prosper and thrive."
 In addition, it notes the need to prioritize the needs of the most vulnerable.